 Another significant advantage of WP for nonprofits is that it is very inexpensive.
 Many nonprofits want to avoid spending money on websites and tech products since these purchases increase the percentage of contributions that go to administrative purposes.
 With WP, nonprofits can get online and publish high-quality content at no cost.

 Governments Around the World

-Even government organizations have been able to successfully use WP.
+Even government organizations have been able to use WP successfully.
 Examples of federal government agencies that use WP include the State Department, the White House, America.gov, and even U.S. embassy websites.
 WP is highly secure, and it can be modified to fit the needs of governments.
-As a result, it is ideal for state and local governments looking for a way to communicate with their constituents through a professional and modern solution.
+As a result, it is ideal for state and local governments looking to communicate with their constituents through a professional and modern solution.

 Why Should You Use WordPress?